Are you looking for a simple way to save progress on a WordPress form?

 Here’s how you can add your contact form to a WordPress page.

-Click on the Embed button on the top of your page.
+Click on the Embed button at the top of your page.

 Clicking the embed button will display a popup with 2 embedding options.
 You can either add the form to an existing page or create a new one.